terraform-linters/tflint-ruleset-aws/docs/rules/aws_lambda_function_deprecated_runtime.md

-# aws_lambda_function_end_of_support
+# aws_lambda_function_deprecated_runtime

-Checks to see if a lambda function has been set with a runtime that has reached End of Life.
+Checks to see if a lambda function has been set with a runtime that is deprecated.
+This can show up as either "end of support" or "end of life" depending on the phase of deprecation it is currently in.

 ## Example